thejimmyg/lamp-lua/README.md

 # README

+You can visit http://localhost:81/login to login, then visit http://localhost:81/private/asf.
+It uses a cookie which I haven't set an expiry for yet.
+It seems to go when you close the browser.

+## Old

 The approach in this project is to use domain specific languages for domain specific tasks:

 * HTTP - [Apache 2.4](https://httpd.apache.org/docs/2.4/) config format with [mod_lua](https://httpd.apache.org/docs/2.4/mod/mod_lua.html) and [`.htaccess`](https://httpd.apache.org/docs/2.4/howto/htaccess.html) files